How to Optimize a Barcode Scanner for Inventory

 Table of Contents

-As inventory operations become more complex and distributed across locations, the challenge of optimizing barcode scanning for real-time, synchronous inventory management grows.
-When scanning thousands, tens of thousands, or even millions of barcodes daily, how can you optimize your software and processes to keep up?
+As inventory operations become more complex and distributed across locations, the challenge of using and optimizing barcode scanning grows.
+When scanning thousands, tens of thousands, or even millions of barcodes daily, how can you ensure your software and processes keep up?

-The technology behind encoding data on physical labels is at the core of any barcode scanning solution.
+The technology used to encode data on physical labels is at the core of any barcode inventory system.
 One-dimensional (1D) and two-dimensional (2D) barcodes are visual representations (known as symbologies) of alphanumeric information.
-The data is then captured by specialized hardware devices or software-based scanners (such as camera-based apps running on smartphones).

 1D barcodes, such as EAN, UPC, and Code 128, consist of a series of vertical bars and spaces of varying widths.
 These codes are commonly used to identify consumer products, track inventory, and encode limited amounts of data.